ef-lab/ethopy_hardware/Homecage_setup/3d_designs/README.md

 - `base.stl` – Main mounting base
 - `center_port.stl` – Center nose-poke port
-- `lick_port.stl` – Mount for lick detection module
+- `center_port_with_speakers.stl` – Center nose-poke port for the auditory tasks
-- `screen_stand.stl` – Stand for screen placement
+- `screen_holder.stl` – Stand for screen placement
-- `speaker_hold.stl` – Bracket for securing a speaker
+- `pin.stl` – For mounting the center port holder

 All models are designed for ease of printing and assembly, with minimal support requirements.